codenotary/codenotary.io/pages/blog/immutability-vs-ransomware.md

 ## New opportunities by combining immutability and scalability

-.
-Immudb combines immutability and scalability like no technology before.
+immudb combines immutability and scalability like no technology before.
 The use cases are plentiful.
 Ransomware is a huge thread for businesses.
 Outsmart the crypto-viruses by using crypto-technology against them.

 CodeNotary products and technologies can also be used to protect CI/CD pipelines making attacks like [sunburst](https://codenotary.com/blog/solarwinds-sunburst/) almost impossible.